BetaDoctor/Media-Surgeon/README.md

 ### Download Stalls at 99%
 - This is normal for fragment-based downloads
 - ffmpeg is merging fragments in the background
-- Wait 30-60 seconds - it will complete
+- Wait a few seconds - it will complete (check console output)

 ---